Applying for an Initial J-1 Visa

 Visa Processing & Issuance

 Specific visa processing time varies depending on the consulate, location and time of year.
 The visa process can take anywhere from a few weeks to several months.
-Visit the US Department of State website to view estimated visa processing wait times.
+Visit the U.S. Department of State website to view estimated visa processing wait times.
 Note that these published wait times are simply estimates and not guarantees.
 In addition, please be aware that MUSC cannot intervene in the visa application process at the consulate or request expedited processing for your application.

 Some visa applications require further administrative processing, which takes additional time after the visa applicant’s interview by a consular officer.
 All applicants are advised of the possibility of administrative processing when they apply.
 When administrative processing is required, the timing will vary based on individual circumstances of each case, though most administrative processing is resolved within 60 days of the visa interview.
+If your visa application is selected for administrative processing, please notify the Center for Global Health so that we are aware of any delays that may prevent you from beginning your program on the program start date.

 Canadian Citizens

-• Passport (valid for at least 6 months beyond your period of stay in the US)
+• Passport (valid for at least 6 months beyond your period of stay in the U.S.)

 • Form DS-2019 (signed by you)